Jacknq/void-cloud/README.md

 https://sourceforge.net/projects/voidlinux-cloud-qcow2-efi-arm

-when you want ISO, for arm, x86 or x64 cases download void live iso and adapt, set partition in setup.sh and run the scripts on your machine
+At the time, when you want ISO, for arm, x86 or x64 cases download void live iso and adapt, set partition in setup.sh and run the scripts on your machine

 if you like it or use it give it a like!